Egusi

+Egusi melon seeds are large and white in appearance; sometimes they look brownish or off-white in color but the main egusi color is primarily white.

-Authorities disagree whether the word is used more properly for the seeds of the colocynth, those of a particular large-seeded variety of the watermelon, or generically for those of any cucurbitaceous plant.
+Scholars disagree whether the word is used more properly for the seeds of the colocynth, those of a particular large-seeded variety of the watermelon, or generically for those of any cucurbitaceous plant.
 Egusi seeds are in a class of their own and should never be mistaken for pumpkin or watermelon seeds.
 In particular the name "egusi" may refer to either or both plants (or more generically to other cucurbits) in their capacity as seed crops, or to a soup made from these seeds and popular in West Africa.

 The characteristics and uses of all these seeds are broadly similar.
 Major egusi-growing nations include Nigeria, Burkina Faso, Togo, Ghana, Côte d'Ivoire, Benin, Mali, and Cameroon.

-Species from which egusi is derived include Cucumeropsis mannii and Citrullus lanatus.
+Species from which egusi is derived include Melothria sphaerocarpa (syn.
+Cucumeropsis mannii) and Citrullus lanatus.

+Etymology

+The 'ẹ' means 'to', 'gun' means 'pound' or 'grind', and 'ṣi' means 'to open'; this etymology of 'egusi' soup, meaning 'to grind open', reflects the procedure used in its preparation.

+Egusi stew is now widely eaten across large portions of West and Central Africa where it is known by various local names, many of which are variants of the word egusi itself.
+Some of the other names egusi goes by across the region include: